lanzariel/LaTeXguidelines/README.md

  * The problem was a misplaced newline.
  * The problem is at line 127

-Sometimes you could see a pdf even if there are errors.
-This does not mean that everything is fine!!!
+Sometimes Overleaf displays a pdf even if there are errors.
+This does not mean that everything is fine!

 ## Equations

-### Basic knowledge
+### Basics

-There are several **not equivalent** ways to write an equation in LaTeX:
+There are several ways to write an equation in LaTeX:

  * *inline equations*.
 Is when you place a single dollar signs at both ends, i.e., `$ equation_code $`.
 It should be used only when you need a few maths symbols inside a text.
 You should not use it to write long equations.
  * *numbered equations at a new line*.
 Is by far the best way to write an equation